 Genetic information can be a powerful tool in aiding both diagnosis and treatment.
 One particular group of genes that has been strongly associated with various autoimmune diseases is HLA-B27.
 In this article, I’ll discuss HLA-B27, the role of a gut microbe called Klebsiella, and why a low-starch diet may be effective for those who have an HLA-B27-associated autoimmune disease.

-What’s this about HLA?
+What’s This about HLA?

-HLA is short for human leukocyte antigen.
-“Leukocytes” are the white blood cells responsible for protecting your body from infection and foreign substances.
 “Antigen” in this case refers to cell-surface proteins.
 Putting it together, HLA is essentially a group of genes that determine which proteins are present on the surface of your immune cells.

 Humans have a total of 23 pairs of chromosomes, with one of each pair coming from each parent.
 You therefore inherit one set of HLA genes from your mother and one from your father, on the maternal and paternal versions of chromosome 6.
 HLA is a highly polymorphic gene, meaning there are many different possible gene set variants, or “haplotypes,” that you can have.